rest-for-physics/framework/doc/Chapters/2-installing-rest.md

 Its [official website](https://root.cern.ch/downloading-root) provides downloads of binaries for most of the Linux system.
 If not, try to manually compile it.
 After finishing installing ROOT6, we can directly install REST, just by using cmake.
-Instructions are in the [next section](#trouble-shooting).

 For those who is new to git commands, we recommend using the python script "scriptsGUI.py".
 It gives a GUI wizard for installation and updating.
 The package